MysteryPancake/Houdini-Fun/README.md

 Make sure the Gravity Force is set to "Calculate Always" since the gravity always changes.

 For acceleration:
 1. Add a Trail node set to "Calculate Velocity", then enable "Calculate Acceleration".
 It's faster to do this after packing so it only trails one point.
-Make sure to trail in the correct reference frame.

 2. Add another Gravity Force node, using negative `@accel` as the force vector.